HoqueUM/QML/README.md

 A scikit-learn SVC using a quantum kernel.

 ### QSVC
-A simple quantum SVC.
+A simple Quantum SVC.

 ### VQC
-A simple Variation Quantum Classifier
+A simple Variation Quantum Classifier.

 # Limitations
 Number of qubits must be equal to number of features in the dataset.
 On current computers this is not practical as it is very computationally expensive.
+>
+The more samples there are the longer these processes take, classical algorithms are faster.